 Agnes Smith was, for many years, the leading light of pottery in Whanganui and headed a group of potters who set up the Wanganui Potters Society in 1975.
 For many years April Pearson was the tutor of regular beginners’ courses at Wanganui Potters Society.

 In the 1980s and1990s George Kojis was the full-time ceramics tutor at the Wanganui Regional Community College (later Wanganui Polytechnic, now UCOL).
 Several other potters shown within this group of works were employed as part time tutors.
-The Department closed after a decline in the number of students and the equipment dispersed.
+The Department closed and the equipment dispersed after a decline in the number of students.
 Recently, with a resurgence of interest in working with clay, Andrea du Chatenier has re-introduced some ceramics (and a kiln) to the Art Department at UCOL.

-There continues to be a small but serious group of clay workers in Whanganui with national and international profiles.
+There continues to be a small but serious group of clay workers in Whanganui with national profiles.